 Peripheral Neuropathy Relief by Healwell is an app for caregivers with loved ones who suffer from Chemotherapy Induced Peripheral Neuropathy.
-The training included in the app is designed by Trifoia and professional massage therapists at Healwell specifically for non-professionals who may be caring for a loved one, family member or friend.
-Peripheral Neuropathy massage is a simple technique, easy to teach and to learn, and which has dramatically positive effects on symptoms.
-A main goal of the project is not simply to provide instructions for the technique, but to encourage and inspire caregivers that they can make a positive impact on the lives of the people the care about as they recover from cancer.
+The training included in the app is designed by Trifoia and professional massage therapists at Healwell specifically for non-professionals who may be caring for a loved one, family member, or friend.
+Peripheral Neuropathy massage is a simple technique that is easy to teach and to learn and has dramatically positive effects on symptoms.
+The project's main goal is not simply to provide instructions for the technique but to encourage and inspire caregivers so that they can positively impact the lives of the people they care about as they recover from cancer.

 Making end of life treatment decisions for loved ones with dementia can be difficult for anyone.
 African Americans are an underserved population facing a significantly greater risk of Alzheimer’s Disease and other dementias than white Americans.
 In collaboration with Collinge and Associates, Inc., Trifoia is translating an evidence-based, culturally-tailored, in-person curriculum for African American dementia caregivers into a multimedia program that will be evaluated in a randomized controlled trial.
 Over the course of the three-year grant, funded by the National Institute on Aging, Trifoia will produce scenario-based videos, develop the online course, and provide hosting and support during the research study.